zinkem/zinkem.github.io/_posts/2020-05-06-mermaid-diagrams-as-code.md

 Mermaid is a great tool for creating quick diagrams with text.
 It has been getting features and in recent months has improved greatly.
+There is also a great [VScode extension](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) for rendering mermaid into markdown.

-I use this tool to generate simple diagrams, often using simple bash commands on lists or files.
+I use this tool to generate simple diagrams, often starting from simple bash commands on lists of files.
 Here we'll explore a way to create a diagram of your code, and represent it as a mermaid script. diagrams as code, it's a coincidence (albeit a useful use case) our diagram is also of our code.

 ```sh
 grep 'require(' **/*.js